 PNC Festival of Lights at Cincinnati Zoo (November 21, 2020–January 3, 2021)

 The annual Cincinnati Zoo Festival of Lights is a dazzling holiday display and a favorite local holiday tradition.
-Running since the 1980s, it has over 3 million LED lights and several displays.
-The Cincinnati Zoo is transformed into a “wild wonderland" where visitors can watch a puppet show, ride the Toyland Express, look for fairies in Fairyland, wander in Candy Cane Forest, visit Frozen characters, and a Gingerbread Village.
-Santa is available for visits every day from 4 p.m.
-No additional ticket is required, as Festival of Lights is included in the Zoo Admission.
+Running since the 1980s, it has over three million LED lights and several displays.
+The Cincinnati Zoo is transformed into a wild wonderland where visitors can watch a puppet show, ride the Toyland Express, look for fairies in Fairyland, wander in Candy Cane Forest, visit Frozen characters, and a stop in the Gingerbread Village.
+Santa is available for visits every day starting at 4 p.m.
+No additional ticket is required, as Festival of Lights is included in the Zoo Admission

 Butch Bando's Fantasy of Lights, Delaware (November 20, 2020–January 3, 2021)

 More that one million LEDs light up the Fantasy of Lights at Alum Creek State Park in Delaware, Ohio, a real winter wonderland attracting thousands of people from all over the state.
 Over 130 light displays include Santa, reindeer, and other popular holiday characters.
-Enjoy the lights and warm up with hot chocolate and cookies.
+Enjoy the lights while you warm up with hot chocolate and cookies.
 You'll also get a chance to meet Santa himself.
 Admission to Butch Bando's Fantasy of Lights, formerly known as Alum Creek Fantasy of Lights, starts at $20 per vehicle on weekdays to $30 per car on weekends.

 Wild Lights at Akron Zoo (November 27–December 30, 2020, on select days)